BenjaminSegel/Java-forum/README.md

 ps. the feature to save comments and to ad API comments to posts is no longer prioritized, if added it will be further along the project.

+'Save API to storage and render' commit clarification

+1. All posts are now saved in local storage after fetch.
+2. Posts are now rendered from local storage
+3. Likes are now saved, however, the click event is refreshed each time the page is refreshed.
+Something that I'll try to fix.
+4. Added posts will be placed last in the list, something that hopefully will be fixed in the next commit.
+5. You can't remove your own posts yet